Probate Q&A Series

 Petitioning for Removal of an Executor

 The court can remove an executor for misconduct or breach of duty.
 Common grounds include embezzlement of estate assets or failure to keep records.
-North Carolina General Statute §28A-6-3 lists reasons to remove an executor.
-You must show clear evidence of misappropriated benefits or other misconduct.
+North Carolina General Statute §28A-9-1 lists grounds to revoke letters from a personal representative.
+You must show evidence of misappropriated benefits or other misconduct.

 N.C.
 Gen. Stat. § 28A-6-3